 In the Customer Journey Mapping stage, you will work with the business owner

 to outline what they want the service to do.
-In order to do this effectively, you will need to outline:
+To do this effectively, you will need to outline:

 - Who you are targeting

 - What are the actions you want them to take

 - How you are going to get them to conduct each action